Regular walking can help you maintain a healthy lifestyle and remain independent.

 If you need advice or have any questions:

-- Your doctor or local community health centre can help you.
+- Talk to your doctor or local community health centre.

-- Your local council can provide information about walking groups, walking tracks and parks.
+- Your local council can provide information about walking tracks, groups, and parks.

 - The Heart Foundation website has personal walking plans and information about walking groups in your local area.